Polyrhythms are perhaps one of the most misunderstood rhythmic patterns in music theory.

-So let’s take a look at how polyrhythms work and learn some easy ways to feel their unique rhythmic characteristics in your own playing.
+Let’s explore the definition of polyrhythms and learn some easy ways to feel their unique rhythmic characteristics in your own playing.

 Polymeter vs. polyrhythm

-Polyrhythm and polymeter often get confused.
-They utilize some similar ideas but they’re both very different.
+Polymeter and polyrhythm definitions often get confused.
+They utilize some similar ideas but they’re very different.

 In music, a polymeter occurs when two or more rhythmic meters are played against one another creating a phase-in, phase-out effect.

 To put it in simpler terms, have you ever found yourself sitting in a busy turning lane—watching the signal light of each car in line blinking on and off in and out of phase with each other?

 What you’re watching is a polymeter!
 Albeit a very complicated one.